Historic battle reenactment to play out next weekend

 In 1921, the Florida Legislature appropriated funds for the preservation of the battle site.

-The cost is $ 5 per person entrance and $3/parking.
-Free admission for children five years and under.

-Food vendors are also avail¬able.
 Dade Battlefield is located at 7200 C.R.
 603, Bushnell.
-Parking will be available adja¬cent to the park en¬trance.
+Parking will be available adjacent to the park entrance.

+The cost is $5 per person plus $3 for parking.
+Free admission for children five years and under.

+The grounds open at 9 a.m.
+The event includes period soldier, Seminole and civilian camps, a period vendor trade fair, historic arts and crafts demonstrations and full-scale cannon firing, plus 19th Century games and activities for children.
+Food vendors will also be present.